Did You Know About Turkey?

 Aristotle thought in Assos, nearby Troy.

 Two of the seven wonders of the world are located in Turkey.
-One if the Temple of Artemis nearby Ephesus ancient city and the other is Mausoleum of Halicarnassus in Bodrum city.
+One is the Temple of Artemis nearby Ephesus Ancient City and the other is the Mausoleum of Halicarnassus in Bodrum city.

 Seven Churches of Revelation are all in the Aegean Region of Turkey.
 They are Ephesus, Sardis, Thyatira, Pergamon, Philadelphia, Smyrna and Laodicea.